gvwilson/thirdbit/drafts/wrapping-up-the-year.md

 -   Kevin Young: *Abolishing Fossil Fuels: Lessons from Movements that Won*
 -   Gabrielle Zevin: *Tomorrow, and Tomorrow, and Tomorrow*

-so what about the year to come?
+So what about the year to come?

 -   My daughter will finish high school in June and leave home in August to start college.
     I don't know how we're going to fill our evenings and weekends without her,